From saving for a deposit, to finding a home, making an offer and securing the deal, here’s a guide to help you through the process.

-The first step to getting your dream home would be to get a rough estimate of how much you could borrow for a mortgage to give you an idea of the type of property and location you could afford.
+The first step is to get a rough estimate of how much you could borrow for a mortgage.
+This will give you an idea of the type of property and location you could afford.
 It may also help you work out how much you’ll need to save for a deposit.

 It’s a good idea to save as much as you can when planning to buy a home because:

-Explore: How to save for a housing deposit
+Explore: How to save for a home deposit

 When you apply to borrow money, lenders will look at your credit score before deciding whether to accept your application.
 It can show them how reliable you are at borrowing and repaying money.

-It’s recommended that you check your credit file to make sure there are no mistakes.
-You can also improve your credit score to increase your chances of getting a mortgage.
+It’s a good idea to check your credit report to make sure there are no mistakes.
+You can also improve your credit score to increase your prospects of getting a mortgage.

-Take some time to think about what is important in a home versus what you’d like.
+Take some time to think about what you need in a home versus what you’d like.
 This will help you narrow down your search when it comes to looking at properties.
 For example:

 ---|---|